noyzzz/ppluspluscompiler/README.md

 ### CUP Grammar

-The formal grammar of our programming language is defined using CUP notation in the [`grammar.cup`](link_to_grammar_file) file.
-This grammar is used as input to the CUP library for generating the parser.
+Our programming language's formal grammar is defined using CUP notation, a Java-based LALR parser generator.
+CUP allows you to specify grammar symbols, productions, and associated action code.
+These actions are executed post-reduction and can be employed for various purposes, such as building an Abstract Syntax Tree (AST).
+CUP works seamlessly with JFlex, a complementary scanner generator.

+For more details, visit [CUP Project](http://www2.cs.tum.edu/projects/cup/).

 ### Code Generation